Learn how to lobby for a free press

-When you register for PRESS the Flesh, your work begins a month before the convention.
+When you register for Lobby for the First Amendment, your work begins a month before the convention.
 You’ll sign up for one of two Skype group calls with a professional DC lobbyist, who will help you set up appointments with a legislative office.

 Which office?
 Simple: One that represents the district where you grew up and your parents live.
 Why?
 Because you and/or your parents vote there, and that’s enough to catch the attention of most people in Congress.

 On Thursday, Oct.
 31 — the convention’s opening day — you’ll attend a pair of sessions to prepare you for the next day’s visit to Capitol Hill.

 On Friday, Nov.
 2, you’ll take a tour of the place, then visit with a legislator’s staff and make your cause’s case.

 On Saturday, Nov.
 2, join us for breakfast to review what we’ve learned — and the interesting places we can go from there.

 Lynn Walsh is the project director.
 Her day job is assistant director of the Trusting News Project.
 Walsh is past president of the Society of Professional Journalists, the nation’s largest journalism organization.
 She’s currently SPJ’s ethics chair and directs SPJ’s Facebook training program for journalists.